ChrisRx/group-go/README.md

 The parent context provided is used to create a child context that group uses internally, which is passed through to each goroutine.
 If any goroutine produces an error, this child context is canceled, allowing the other goroutines to stop/cleanup:

-The option `WithLimit` can be passed to the group constructor to establish a bound on currency:
+The option `WithLimit` can be passed to the group constructor to establish a bound on concurrency:

 ```go